TheraForge/OTFCloudantStore/README.md

 #### Sorting

-Theraforge OTFCloudantStore provides sorting fucntionality for the given property.
+Theraforge OTFCloudantStore provides sorting functionality for the given property.
 To sort any property ensure that the following are true:
 - At least one of the sort field is included in the selector.
 - An index is already defined, with all the sort fields in the same order.
 - Each object in the sort array has a single key.